esha-rashid/tinder-backend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author

-Built with ❤️ by [Your Name] as part of a full-stack development portfolio.

 ---

 **Note:** This is a learning project demonstrating modern web development practices.
 Not intended for production use without additional security and scalability considerations.